 Elicia manages most of the daily operations at the farm and is a partner in the home delivery service.

-We are proud to employ a number of young people with disabilities at the farm, supported by Epic Employment.
+We are proud to employ a number of people with disabilities at the farm, supported by local disability employment agencies.

-Our young participants are fantastic team members and help with all sorts of jobs including planting, watering, weeding and seeding.
+Our team members help with all sorts of jobs including planting, watering, weeding, seeding and driving.
 We couldn’t do it all without them!

-Throughout the year we host dozens of international visitors through the wwoof program (Willing Workers on Organic Farms).
+Throughout the year we host international visitors through the wwoof program (Willing Workers on Organic Farms).

 We love the cultural exchange and are grateful for their wonderful contributions to our farm.